NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The Portage Into Kelly Lake:

 The take-out spot for the 440-meter portage to Kelly Lake is difficult to miss.
 It begins at the mouth of Kelly Creek, across which we found the downed tree trunk you see in the image below.
 Once over it, the portage crosses Kelly Creek – almost non-existent on our trip – and then up a steep sand embankment to a flat open area at the top of a 25-meter slope.
-The plateau was apparently the location of a farm owned by the Kelly Brothers some time ago.
+The plateau was apparently the site of a farm owned by the Kelly Brothers at some point.

 From the clearing above the creek bed, the trail heads east for perhaps 130 meters before leaving the main trail – the 3.5 km. portage that takes you straight to Maskinonge Lake.
 We were able to find it thanks to a few strands of orange prospectors’ tape.
-The trail showed little signs of having been used even though it was mid-September.
+The trail showed little sign of having been used, even though it was mid-September.

 We turned in at the one signed campsite once we got to Kelly Lake.
 It is about halfway down the lake on the west side.
 Like the portage trail, it did not look like it had been used much in the past few months.
 Up went the tent and the two tarps – more rain was forecast for the evening, and we were ready!